Types of wood finishes - Roble.Store

 Natalia Kolomiets

-Wood furniture finishing, or simply wood finishing, is a process developed to protect wooden furniture from environmental damage.
-Without the proper finish, wood can crack, dry out, swell (exposure to moisture) and deteriorate.
-However, while the primary goal of each type of wood finish is to add a protective layer, it can also help enhance the aesthetic appeal of the wood.
+Wood furniture finishing, or simply wood finishing, is a process developed to protect wood furniture from environmental damage.
+Without proper finishing, wood can crack, dry out, swell (exposure to moisture) and deteriorate.
+However, while the primary purpose of each type of wood finish is to add a protective coating, it can also help enhance the aesthetic appeal of the wood.

-Whether it's a new or old piece of wood, the finish is always required or recommended by the experts.
-That is why adding a wood finish is one of the most critical processes.
-However, it generally adds to a large part of the cost of wooden furniture.
+Whether it is a new or old piece of wood, finishing is always required or recommended by experts.
+That's why adding a wood finish is one of the most critical processes.
+However, it usually adds up to a large part of the cost of wood furniture.

-In this guide, we'll walk you through different types of wood finishes, the factors involved in choosing a finish, the different finishing processes, and all other relevant facts.
+In this guide, we will walk you through different types of wood finishes, the factors involved in choosing a finish, the different finishing processes and all the other relevant facts.

-There are generally two main types of wood finish: penetrating and surface finish.
-Each type results in a unique appearance and protection, so it is necessary to choose the correct type of finish.
+Generally, there are two main types of wood finish: penetrating and surface finish.
+Each type results in a unique appearance and protection, so it is necessary to choose the right type of finish.

 Penetrating finishes

 Penetrating wood finishes offer a more natural look as they penetrate deep into the surface of the wood.
-You may need to use a rag to add a protective coating of wood oils to ensure better shine and penetration into the surface.
-You can easily apply them.
+You may need to use a rag to add a protective coating of wood oils to ensure better gloss and surface penetration.
+You can apply them easily.

 Tung oil

-Obtained from the nut or seed of the tung tree, the tung oil it is one of the most common penetrating finishes.
-It is an environmentally friendly wood finish and relatively safe when fully cured.
-In Oak.Store We work with this type of finish and we offer you natural furniture and 100% ecological.
+Obtained from the nut or seed of the tung tree, tung oil is one of the most common penetrating finishes.
+It is an environmentally friendly and relatively safe wood finish when fully cured.
+At Roble.Store we work with this type of finish and offer you natural and 100% ecological furniture

 Ideal for: boat decks and floors, furniture.